arh-eu/gds-java-sdk/README.md

 A user may be interested in data or changes in specific data.
 The criteria system, based on which data may be of interest to the user, is included in the configuration of the delivered system.
-This data is sent automatically by the GDS
+This data is sent automatically by the GDS.

 ```java
 client.setMessageListener(new MessageListener() {